 |---|---|---|

-| Momentum | Buy stocks trending up, sell when trend reverses | Trending markets |
+| Momentum | Buy stocks trending up, sell when the trend reverses | Trending markets |

 | Mean Reversion | Buy oversold stocks, sell overbought ones | Range-bound markets |